In 2014, UNICEF and partners plan for:

 - 95% of children aged 9 months to 10 years receive measles vaccination and vitamin A supplementation

 - 100,000 internally displaced persons and host communities provided with safe water, sanitation and hygiene as per agreed standards

-- 300,000 emergency-affected persons with access to safe drinking water and sanitation and hygiene and sanitation interventions
+- 300,000 emergency-affected persons with access to safe drinking water and sanitation and hygiene interventions

-- Over 1,700 grave child rights violations reported and verified by monitoring and reporting mechanism
+- Over 78% of reported grave child rights violations verified by monitoring and reporting mechanism

 - 50,000 school-aged children including adolescents accessing quality education